xioamihu/windowing-multi-view-unet-cbbct/README.md

 ```
 python predict.py
 ```
-For an input image, you can get tumor predicion mask in `./out.png`.
-If you have ground truth, you obtain metrics such as IoU, Dice, sensitivity, specificity, and HD95 from the test set.
+For an input image, you can get tumor predicion in `./out.png`.
+If you have ground truth, metrics including IoU, Dice, sensitivity, specificity, and HD95 will be computed.